phaneendar9182/Simple-linear-regression/README.md

 # Simple-linear-regression
-Using the house salary based on the years of experience predicting the salary
+Predicting the salary based on the years of experience